 This course introduces the retail research canon, spanning early works in in-store marketing to the latest research on sustainability and digitalization in retailing.
 The reading list is multi-disciplinary with a focus on articles published in the leading academic retailing journal: Journal of Retailing.
 The purpose of the course is to guide the participants in the many areas of retailing research, discuss the topics and their relevance, and to discover promising avenues for future research in collaboration with industry experts from companies and organizations.

-The course aims to prepare the PhD candidates on how to best plan and manage their research projects so that they become both publishable as well as manageable for the companies.
+The course aims to prepare the PhD candidates on how to best plan and manage their research projects to become both publishable as well as manageable for companies.
 PhD candidates learn more about how to build a research trajectory that has practical relevance to the retail industry.
 The course has two parts.
 One part directed at the doctoral students in which different types of industry relevance are discussed.
 Focus is on outreach and executive education.
-In the second part, researchers and practitioners are brought together in an executive training module that focuses on the retail businesses' current and future performance.
+In the second part, researchers and practitioners are brought together in an executive training module.
 In this 2,5-day practitioner module, the PhD candidates take part in an executive training module alongside practitioners.
 This helps build an understanding for contemporary retailing at the same time as it provides unique networking opportunities for both researchers and practitioners.

 Being an academic researcher means being part of the academic community.
 This includes reviewing of both conference and journal papers.
 In this course, the participants will review several real articles.
 Some papers will be presented in all of their iterations following the reviewing process, thus informing the participants of how the reviewing system works and the process of getting a paper through the reviewing process.
 At the end of the course, all participants will have formulated their own reviewing philosophy.